AndrewLuyt/week4-project/harmful_weather.md

 Let's make one more test.
 It's *possible* these small number of observations are actually large in terms of human or financial damage.
 Let us compare the sum of fatalities, injuries, property damage, and crop damage of the remaining uncorrected records to the whole.
+If our suppositions are correct, the records with non-standard `evtypes` will be only a small percentage of the total amounts of damage, etc.

 ```r